YauhenBichel/Customers-Web-API/README.md

 • A customer can be marked as in-active if requested by the customer.
 • A customer can be deleted, and all associated addresses should also be deleted
 • A list of ALL customers can be returned.
-• A list of ACTIVE customers can be returned.
+• A list of INACTIVE customers can be returned.

 ### API
 - Create a customer